go-dawn/pkg/deck/README.md

 ```

 ### exec.Command
 Use `var execCommand = deck.ExecCommand` to replace `exec.Command`.
 And the `TestHelperCommand` test function must be added in one of the test file in the package.
-You can do some assertion logic in `deck.HandleCommand` function and determine the output and exit code of the executed command.
+You must use `deck.HandleCommand` function and determine the output of the executed command.

 ```go
 import (